 As we want to break down the sales figures per month, we will use the 'Date' field as the row field (we will group this by month later).
 Therefore, we need to drag the 'Date' field into the area of the Pivot Table marked 'Drop Row Fields Here'.

 Drag the 'Amount' field into the area of the Pivot Table marked 'Drop Data Items Here'.
 This provides you with the sum of the sales amounts, in the middle of the Pivot Table.

-We also want to break down our data by sales region and sales rep. Drag the 'Sales Rep.' and then the 'Region' field into the area of the Pivot Table marked 'Drop Column Fields Here'.
+We also want to break down the data by sales region and sales rep. Therefore, we need to drag the 'Sales Rep.' and then the 'Region' field into the area of the Pivot Table marked 'Drop Column Fields Here'.

 You will be presented with the above pivot table on the right, which shows the total sales amounts for each sales rep., and each sales region, on each date.

 However, we want to group the dates by month.
 To do this: